georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is an Annulment Cheaper Than Divorce In Georgia?

 Generally, no. With annulment cases, there is the matter of litigation to ascertain that a marriage is truly illegal, which can skyrocket costs.
-Also, the amount of money spent to obtain an annulment can increase in contested cases, and when several disagreements or concerns must be addressed before a decree can be entered.
-It may be advisable to file for divorce if there will be difficulty in proving the grounds for annulment to save costs.
+Also, the amount of money spent to obtain an annulment can increase in contested cases, and when several disagreements or concerns should be addressed before a decree can be entered.
+It may be advisable to file for divorce if there is difficulty in proving the grounds for annulment to save costs.

 What is an Uncontested Divorce in Georgia?

-For a divorce to be uncontested in Georgia, spouses must be on the same page as regards their divorce and all related marital concerns.
+For a divorce to be uncontested in Georgia, both spouses should agree on the divorce and all related marital concerns.
 Issues that may arise in uncontested divorces mostly involve children (custody, support, visitation), spousal support, assets (marital property), and liabilities.
 Usually, uncontested divorces do not need to go to trial before a final decree can be issued.

 Where to Get an Uncontested Divorce Form in Georgia

-Litigants whose divorces are uncontested and meet the residency requirements must file a Complaint for Divorce and other paperwork with the court to begin divorce proceedings.
+Litigants whose divorces are uncontested and meet the residency requirements should file a Complaint for Divorce and other paperwork with the court to begin divorce proceedings.
 Additional forms that must be filed include:

 • Case Initiation Form, otherwise known as the Domestic Relations Case Filing Information Form (available from the Clerk of Court)